jackyho112/react-html-attributes/README.md

 # react-html-attributes

-A store of html attributes keyed by their respective tags.
-Global attributes are under `'*'`.
+A store of React HTML attributes keyed by their respective tags.
+Global attributes and React specific attributes are under `'*'`.
+A HTML tag will map to all the html attributes supported by React.
 HTML tags that don't have any React-supported non-global attributes won't have keys in the store.

 Reference: https://facebook.github.io/react/docs/dom-elements.html